senaite/senaite.app.listing/docs/About.rst

 Please follow the installations instructions for `Plone 4`_ and `senaite.lims`_.

-To install SENAITE.CORE.LISTING, you have to add `senaite.core.listing` into the `eggs` list inside the `[buildout]` section of your `buildout.cfg`::
+To install SENAITE.APP.LISTING, you have to add `senaite.app.listing` into the `eggs` list inside the `[buildout]` section of your `buildout.cfg`::

    [buildout]